 Cocktail Apprentice Tuition Reimbursement Program

-The New Orleans Culinary and Cultural Preservation Society (NOCCPS) Tuition Reimbursement Program encourages and supports Cocktail Apprentice alumni who enroll in college, university, technical school courses, or hospitality courses in order to obtain an Associate’s, Bachelor’s, Master’s, Doctoral, technical degree, or a certificate of completion that has a grade.
+The Tales of the Cocktail Foundation (TOTCF) Tuition Reimbursement Program encourages and supports Cocktail Apprentice alumni who enroll in college, university, technical school courses, or hospitality courses in order to obtain an Associate’s, Bachelor’s, Master’s, Doctoral, technical degree, or a certificate of completion that has a grade.

-Tuition reimbursement benefits are provided to any former Cocktail Apprentice based on information NOCCPS will request via online form.
-NOCCPS will ask the Cocktail Apprentice to provide original documentation for the purpose of verification before granting tuition reimbursement benefits.
-NOCCPC may also ask any Cocktail Apprentice to sign a release authorizing NOCCPS to solicit the required documentation and/or information from a designated third party.
+Tuition reimbursement benefits are provided to any former Cocktail Apprentice based on information TOTCF will request via online form.
+TOTCF will ask the Cocktail Apprentice to provide original documentation for the purpose of verification before granting tuition reimbursement benefits.
+TOTCF may also ask any Cocktail Apprentice to sign a release authorizing TOTCF to solicit the required documentation and/or information from a designated third party.
 Providing false information may result in loss of eligibility for benefits.

 Eligibility to Apply for Tuition Reimbursement